bio-phys/capriqorn/doc/manual.rst

 **Pure solvent simulations**

 In experiments, the **difference intensity** between the macromlecule in solution and pure solvent is determined.
 We therefor also have to simulate pure solvent.
 In our method, we only need the **particle densities** and **partial radial distribution functions** calculated from these pure solvent simulations.
-This in contrast to other methods, where the same observation volume as it is use for the macromolcule in soltuion, has to be cut out from the solvent trajectory.
+This procedure is different to other methods, where the same observation volume as it is used for the macromolcule in solution, has to be cut out from the solvent trajectory.

 **Self-consistent solvent matching**

-Small differences in the solvent densities and structure in at the border of the observation volume can lead to artifacts in the small angle regime.
-To avoid such artifact, we match solvent properties of the system containing the macromolecule and pure solvent in a layer at the boundary of the observation volume by properly scaling particle densities and partial radial distribution functions.
+Small differences in the solvent densities and structure at the close to the surface of the observation volume can lead to artifacts in the small-angle regime.
+To avoid such artifacts, we match solvent properties of the system containing the macromolecule and pure solvent in a layer at the boundary of the observation volume by properly scaling particle densities and partial radial distribution functions.

 Method Details
 ==============